appcues/appcues-android-sdk/README.md

 ### Custom Components

-Implement `AppcuesCustomComponentView` instances and register to Appcues take advantage of building your own component and have it in experiences.
+Implement `AppcuesCustomComponentView` instances and register them with Appcues to take advantage of building your own components and using them in experiences.
 For more information refer to the guide on [Configuring an AppcuesCustomComponentView](https://github.com/appcues/appcues-android-sdk/blob/main/docs/AppcuesCustomComponentConfiguring.md)

 Refer to the full [Getting Started Guide](https://github.com/appcues/appcues-android-sdk/blob/main/docs/GettingStarted.md) for more details.